 A company incorporated in India including NBFC registered with the Reserve Bank cannot accept deposits on repatriation basis.
-It can, however, renew the deposits it had accepted in accordance with Schedule 6 of 38Foreign Exchange Management (Deposit) Regulations), 2016, as amended from time to time.
+It can, however, renew the deposits it had accepted in accordance with Schedule 6 of Foreign Exchange Management (Deposit) Regulations), 2016, as amended from time to time.

-10. Acceptance of deposits by Indian proprietorship concern/ firm or a company from NRIs or PIOs on non-repatriation basis account of a deceased account holder, will be credited to NRO account of the nominee with an authorised dealer/ authorised bank in India."
+10. Acceptance of deposits by Indian proprietorship concern/ firm or a company from NRIs or PIOs on non-repatriation basis

-10.1 An Indian proprietorship concern/ firm or a company (including Non-Banking Finance Company) registered with Reserve Bank can accept deposits from NRIs or PIOs on nonrepatriation basis subject to the terms and conditions specified in Schedule 7 to 39Foreign Exchange Management (Deposit) Regulations, 2016, as amended from time to time.
+10.1 An Indian proprietorship concern/ firm or a company (including Non-Banking Finance Company) registered with Reserve Bank can accept deposits from NRIs or PIOs on nonrepatriation basis subject to the terms and conditions specified in Schedule 7 to Foreign Exchange Management (Deposit) Regulations, 2016, as amended from time to time.